How Much Sleep Do Babies and Kids Need?

 For adults used to sleeping for 7-9 hours each night without interruption, having a baby can be an eye-opening experience.
 Even though newborns and infants spend most of their time asleep, they rarely sleep through the night without waking up.

-at around six months7, making it more likely for them to sleep through the night.
+In general, it is thought that babies start to consolidate their nightly sleeping period at around six months7, making it more likely for them to sleep through the night.
 At the same time, research has found that the date of this milestone can vary significantly.
 In one study, a considerable number of six- and twelve-month-old babies did not sleep either six or eight hours consecutively8 at night:

 Age